derb12/pybaselines/docs/algorithms/algorithms_1d/polynomial.rst

 above.
 However, all other polynomial techniques allow inputting custom weights in order to get better fits or to reduce the number of iterations.

-The use of selective masking is generally not encouraged since it is time consuming to select the peak and non-peak regions in each set of data, and can lead to hard to reproduce results.
+The use of manual selective masking is generally not encouraged since it is time consuming to select the peak and non-peak regions in each set of data, and can lead to hard to reproduce results.